-Liver cysts are abnormal sacs filled with fluid in the liver.
+Liver cysts are abnormal sacs on the liver.

 Some cysts are caused by a parasite, echinococcus that is found in sheep in different parts of the world.

 Most liver cysts do not cause any symptoms.
-However, if cysts become large, they can cause bloating and pain in the upper right part of your abdomen.
+However, if cysts become large, they can cause bloating, nausea and pain in the upper right part of your abdomen.
 Sometimes, liver cysts become large enough that you can feel them through your abdomen.

 Since most liver cysts do not cause any symptoms, they usually are detected only on ultrasounds or computerized tomography (CT) scans.
 If symptoms do occur, a doctor may perform an abdominal CT scan to look at the liver.